 While American passenger rail often leaves much to be desired, our freight rail network is second to none.
 This privately owned and operated network often finds itself at odds with desires for increased passenger service and high speed operations.

-Hauling the Freight: Freight rail companies
+Hauling the Freight: Freight

 Continue reading Weekend Reading – Hauling Freight